 3. Prepare your body for dancing.

 This includes eating right, exercising, and taking care of injuries.
 Eating right doesn’t mean starving yourself or dieting yourself down to a size zero.
 Dancing is a strenuous physical activity, and your body needs energy.
 Fuel it with high quality, nutrient dense food.
 Would you put cheap, low quality gasoline in a BMW?
 Of course not!
 A dancer’s body is more valuable to him or her than a luxury car could ever be.
 Don’t fuel it with Cheetos and Pop-Tarts.
 Likewise, you don’t have to be a gym rat to stay in shape.
 Get enough physical activity so that you can easily get through a couple of dances or run throughs of a routine without having to stop and rest.
 (Unless it’s polka.
 Polka will always make you feel like an out of shape, chain smoking couch potato.)
+Wanna get in shape fast.
+This is a great article to help you.
+View it here.
 And if you become injured, take care of the injury while it is minor.
 Don’t wait until you are in agony before seeking treatment.
 Listen to your body.
 A minor injury takes much less time to heal than one that ends up requiring surgery.

 4. Set goals but have realistic expectations.